Multiscale analysis of large twist ferroelectricity and swirling dislocations in bilayer hexagonal boron nitride: Atomistic investigation of ferroelectricity in bilayer hBN: role of interface dislocations

 To predict the structural relaxation in the presence of the electric field, the GSFE alone is insufficient as the AB and BA domains are energetically equivalent.
 Area changes due to the electric fields are governed by the polarization landscape (PL) --- defined as the polarization density as a function of relative translation between the layers.
 Therefore, characterizing the PL is necessary to correlate the applied electric field with the spatial variation of the stacking.

-\Cref{fig:pol_small} shows the out-of-plane polarization density of AA-stacked bilayer hBN computed using DFT.
+\Cref{fig:pol_small} shows the out-of-plane polarization density map of AA-stacked bilayer hBN computed using DFT.
 For completeness, we also show the in-plane polarization density in Section S$-4$ of the Supporting Information, which is comparable in magnitude to the out-of-plane polarization, indicating the potential for exhibiting strong in-plane ferroelectricity in small-heterodeformed bilayer hBN.\footnote{Our DFT-calculated polarization is in agreement with that of \citet{bennett2023polar}.} For comparison, the polarization densities of the AB and BA stackings relative to the AA stacking, measured using LAMMPS, are $0.264 \times 10^{-3} C/m^2$ and $-0.265 \times 10^{-3} C/m^2$ respectively.
 Conversely, the corresponding DFT measurements from \Cref{fig:pol_small} are $-3 \times 10^{-3} C/m^2$ and $3 \times 10^{-3} C/m^2$, which are $\tilde 10$ times the LAMMPS measurements with an opposite trend.
 We attribute this discrepancy to the assumption of localized charges in atomistic calculations of polarization, as also illustrated by \citet{riniker2018fixed}.
+Moreover, in our atomistic simulations, an electric field as high as $\SI{1}{\volt\per\angstrom}$ is required to observe noticeable aerial changes in AB/BA sackings.
+On the other hand, many experimental studies \cite{lv2022spatially,fan2025edge} measure similar aerial changes at lower electric fields of $0.016 V/\si{\angstrom}$.

+Such discrepancies between atomistic simulations and experiments highlight the limitations of interatomic potentials and motivate the development of DFT-informed multiscale modeling.

 From \Cref{fig:pol_small}, we observe that the AA stacking has a zero out-of-plane polarization, while the AB and BA stackings are oppositely polarized with equal magnitude in the out-of-plane direction.
 Therefore, the equi-sized AB and BA domains in a relaxed small twisted hBN with no external electric field ensure the homostructure is unpolarized.
 In the presence of an out-of-plane electric field in the $+X_3$ direction, the AB domains (positively polarized) grow and the BA domains shrink while the AA regions stay put, which is a consequence of the work done by the external electric field, first reported by \citet{yasuda2021stacking}.
 The evolution of the domains is mediated by the bending of the dislocation lines \cite{weston2022interfacial}.
 Due to the preferential growth of the AB domains, the homostructure attains a net positive polarization.